qferre/atypeak/README.md

 Each BED has a name depending on the normalizations applied to it for the cell ine "cell_line".
 THe noteworthy ones are :
 - cell_line.bed with raw scores
 - cell_line_normalized_corr_group with our custom normalization to correct biases in rebuilding (cf. paper)
-- cell_line_FINAL_... with the corr group norlalization and then centered and reduces by TR (transcirpiton regulator) to center scores of each TR around mean for said TR
+- "{cell_line}_FINAL_merged_doublons_normalized_corr_group_normalized_by_tf.bed" with the corr group norlalization and then centered and reduces by TR (transcirpiton regulator) to center scores of each TR around mean for said TR

+The ones you want are the last two (elaborate more once decided.)

 ### Diagnostic figures significance